 First, let’s define a “we buy houses scam” so we’re all on the same page.
-Buy your house scams have been around a long time, but really amped up their game during the real estate license
+Buy your house scams have been around a long time, but really amped up their game during the housing crisis of 2008.

 The process is pretty simple.
 You see a sign that says ‘We Buy Houses’, and call the number.
 However, the odds are not in your favor of it being a legitimate business.